The Scottish Premiership was established in July 2013 and is the top division of the Scottish Professional Football League.

 Each club will then play a further five matches, taking on each side in their split, with the points gathered from these contests adding to the points tally from the first phase.

-Once the split is made, teams cannot move out of their half in the league, regardless of whether they achieve more or fewer points than higher or lower ranked side.
+Once the split is made, teams cannot move out of their half in the league, regardless of whether they achieve more or fewer points than the higher or lower ranked side.